SafarbatiSami/Biom3d_Doc/README.md

 Please follow the first step of the "Local (with Omero)" sub-section and then the steps of the "Remote (without Omero)" sub-section starting from the second step to get all the details.

-### Send predictions to Omero
+### Send predictions to Omero (Local and Remote)

 <p align="center">
   <img src="_static/image/gui_send_prediction_to_omero.PNG" />
 </p>

 When clicking on the "Send predictions to omero" tick box, a new frame should appear and replace the previous "Output directory" frame.
-The frame is called "Connection to Omero", to set your Omero server, user name and password.
+The frame is called "Connection to Omero server", to set your Omero server, user name and password.
 In the same frame, you have to choose the output Project ID (where a new dataset will be created) then set a name to that dataset.
-Finally, in the drop-down menu choose the dataset to send and click on 'Send to Omero' button.
+Finally, for Remote Gui in the drop-down menu choose the dataset to send and click on 'Send to Omero' button, for Local Gui click on 'Browse' and select the dataset to send.